 However, the state of Arkansas has no such requirements.
-There is neither the requirement to store the tenant’s deposit in an escrow account nor to keep it separate from other funds.
+There is neither the requirement to store the tenant’s security deposit in an escrow account nor to keep it separate from other funds.

 When must landlords return their tenant’s security deposits in Arkansas?

-Once your tenant has moved out, you must return their deposit within a period of 60 days.
+Once your tenant has moved out, you must return their security deposit within a period of 60 days.
 If you have made deductions to the deposit, then you must send the portion of the remaining deposit alongside an itemized list of damages.
 You must send these to your tenant via first class mail.

 It’s your tenant’s responsibility to provide you with an address to send mail to.
 If they don’t, then they will have up to 180 days to lay claim to the deposit.
 After this period, the tenant will forfeit the deposit to the landlord.